osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 #### Migrating from edg-mkgridmap

-The program edg-mkgridmap (found in the package `edg-mkgridmap`), used for authentication on HTCondor-CE, GridFTP, and XRootD hosts, is no longer available starting in OSG 3.4.
+The program edg-mkgridmap (found in the package `edg-mkgridmap`), used for authentication on HTCondor-CE, GridFTP, and XRootD hosts, is no longer supported by the OSG.
 The LCMAPS VOMS plugin (package `lcmaps-plugins-voms`) now provides the same functionality.
 To migrate from edg-mkgridmap to the LCMAPS VOMS plugin, perform the following procedure:

 1. Configure user DN mappings: